sang97/react-todo/README.md

 # React Crash Course (TodoList)

-This is the code for the crash course on YouTube https://youtu.be/sBws8MSXN7A
+Simple React-Todo list I wrote by following the instruction on this YouTube crash course on https://youtu.be/sBws8MSXN7A by Traversy Media.

 ## Quick Start